MT Lee Bo Robbery - 1 June 2018

 The Piracy Report covers acts of piracy (in international waters), armed robbery of ships (in territorial waters) and maritime terrorism.
 Related maritime crimes such as incidents against fishing boats and tugboats are also incorporated in the report and the underlying reasons for incidents are investigated in order create a more complete picture for domain awareness.
-Below, incidents for February 2018.
+Below, incidents for September 2018.

-FEBRUARY 2018: PIRACY REPORT
+SEPTEMBER 2018: PIRACY REPORT

 Independent Global Incident Analysis